tock/tock/doc/reference/trd-appid.md

 meaningful identifier that might allow additional access.
 A return value of `None` semantically means that the process's Application Credentials or other state do not map to any known security group or set of privileges.
-A`Some` result denotes the credentials map to a known security group or set of privileges.
+A`Some` result means the credentials map to a known security group or set of privileges.

 Generally, the Process Checker that implements `AppCredentialsChecker` and `AppIdentification` also implements `Compress`.
 This allows it to share copies of public keys or other credentials that it uses to make decisions, reducing flash space dedicated to these constants.
-Doing so also makes it less likely that the two are inconsistent, e.g., that Application Credentials are correctly mapped to security policies via `Compress`.
+Doing so also makes it less likely that the two are inconsistent.

 `ShortID` values MUST be locally unique among running processes.
 The mapping between Global Application Identifiers and `ShortID` values